Finite entropy translating solitons in slabs: Uniqueness of the pitchforks

 has two connected components on each side of $\pi$, as otherwise there would be another point $q'$ with $N(q') = \pm N(q)$, which is impossible by the count of critical points (i.e. preimages) in \eqref{one_preimage}. \end{proof}

 \begin{Corollary} Let $\Sigma$ be as in Lemma \ref{four_components}.
 Then, up to a possible change of orientation of the surface,

 \end{Corollary}

+Using these result we are now going to that if we also impose on the translating soliton that it contains a vertical line, then the soliton must be a pitchfork.
+That is the purpose of the next theorem.

-\begin{Theorem} Pitchforks are the unique examples of complete embedded simply connected translating solitons $\Sigma^2\subseteq\R^3$ of finite width and entropy $\lambda(\Sigma) = 3$. \end{Theorem} \begin{proof} Denote by $\Sigma$ any complete simply connected translating of width $2w>0$ and entropy $\lambda(\Sigma) = 3$.
+\begin{Theorem} Let $\Sigma$ be a complete, embedded, simply connected translating soliton of finite width and entropy $\lambda(\Sigma) = 3$.
+If $\Sigma$ contains a vertical straight line, $A$, then $\Sigma$ is a pitchfork. \end{Theorem} \begin{proof} Denote by $\Sigma$ any complete simply connected translating of width $2w>0$ and entropy $\lambda(\Sigma) = 3$.
 We first note that Corollary \ref{Wings-counting} and Corollary \ref{exist-g} imply that $\Sigma$ possesses one grim reaper type wing and one planar type wing on both the left and right sides.
 In particular, the total number of wings is $\omega(\Sigma)=4.$

 From Lemma \ref{four_components}, we conclude that